-Additional tickets are \$20.00 each (inclusive of service charge) Number of tickets: Total amount enclosed:
+Additional tickets are \$20.00 each (inclusive of service fee)

+Number of tickets:

+Total amount enclosed:

+Seating assignments will be chosen at random.
 No tickets will be reserved without payment in full.
 We can accept Cash or Check made payable to the City of Ocean City.
-No refunds or exchanges Tickets will be released to the general public on August 2, 2025 via ocnj.us/boxoffice
+No refunds or exchanges Tickets will be released to the general public on August 4, 2025 via ocnj.us/boxoffice